 Self-Portrait with Chinese Lantern Plant (1912) by Egon Schiele

 Egon Schiele was an Austrian expressionist painter and mentee of fellow artist Gustav Klimt.
 Despite a short career and life, Schiele is remembered as a prolific early modernist influence.
-His work is known for its dynamic expressions, unrefined sexuality and unusual body shapes which are indicative of the early expressionist style.
+His work is known for its dynamic expressions, unrefined sexuality, and unusual body shapes, which are indicative of the early expressionist style.

 Self-Portrait with Chinese Lantern Plant features a depth of emotion despite the simplicity of the piece.
 The artist sits at an angle, looking at the viewer with a look of skepticism.
-His head and facial features are enlarged, and the body twisted unnaturally, insinuating a subtle tension that permeates the piece.
+His head and facial features are enlarged, and the body is twisted unnaturally, insinuating a subtle tension that permeates the piece.
 The plant in the background also cranes to the side, mimicking the body curvature of the artist.
 The face is rendered with intense color depth and muscular detail, unlike the surrounding clothing and background, suggesting an acutely psychological aspect to the piece.

 Street, Berlin (1913) by Ernst Ludwig Kirchner

 Ernst Ludwig Kirchner, along with Emil Nolde, was a member of the Die Brücke group of German expressionists.
-His work was characterized by vivid block colors, wide, contrasting brushstrokes and sharp, angular forms.
-His expressive use of color was inspired by the work of post-impressionist and early expressionist painters Vincent van Gogh, Albrecht Dürer and Edvard Munch.
+His work was characterized by vivid block colors, wide, contrasting brushstrokes, and sharp, angular forms.
+His expressive use of color was inspired by the work of post-impressionist and early expressionist painters Vincent van Gogh, Albrecht Dürer, and Edvard Munch.